dford-avb/dford-avb.github.io/_includes/install/paypal-tls1-2.md

 You have the following options:

 *	(Recommended).
-Upgrade your Magento server to CentOS 6.8 or later.
+Upgrade your Openmage server to CentOS 6.8 or later.

 	Its recommended repositories support current versions of TLS with `libcurl`.
 Using CentOS 6.8 or later is the most secure way to continue operating your store and accepting PayPal.